 Refrets begin with a base price of $300, Plek’d and set up to your spec, you supply two sets of strings.
 Strings for scanning must be conductive as the Plek uses continuity to find the string paths and begin building its map of the fingerboard, so no corroded or coated strings (Elixir, Cleartone, Daddario EXP etc); coated strings can be installed post Plek leveling for the final set up if desired.
 If you do not supply strings, you will be provided shop Daddarios and billed accordingly.

 Partial refrets are billed the full Plek level and set up $160 plus $7/fret (plus applicable additional qualifiers listed above).

 Gloss finished PRS necks (set necks, rosewood fingerboards done in acrylic urethane over isolator ala Custom 22s etc, not EGs, CEs, Swamp Ash Specials etc) must have the fingerboard edges resprayed upon refretting as the finish material lets go and breaks out white when removing the old frets, cleaning slots and installing the new frets which looks terrible.
 As a former PRS employee, I just can’t let a refret on a high line PRS leave my shop looking and feeling that way, so I insist on refinishing that area so the refret looks and feels like OEM factory work.
-This cost is $100.
+This cost ranges from $100 to $150.

 If you really dig a guitar, how it fits your hand and body, the acoustic tone, then make it work for you.
 If not, then pass it along and find another one to fit the bill.